Brief overview of carpenter ants

 Carpenter ant tunnels and galleries are smooth and “neat” looking; termite tunnels and galleries are uneven and very “messy” looking.

 To eliminate carpenter ants from your property, professional remediation is necessary.
-The professionals at Adams Exterminating Company provide carpenter ant control in Lewisville, Denton and communities throughout Northern Texas and the greater Dallas-Fort Worth Metroplex.
+The professionals at Adams Exterminating Company provide carpenter ant control in Lewisville, Denton, and communities throughout Northern Texas and the greater Dallas-Fort Worth Metroplex.
 Extermination begins with a thorough inspection of the property to develop a treatment plan that will eradicate these ants.
-To learn more about our carpenter ant control services, please contact us.
+To learn more about our effective carpenter ant control services, please contact us.

 Helpful Carpenter Ant Articles